vdimensions/vdimensions_msbuild_sdk/README.md

 This project contains some useful MSBuild targets which address common needs across many different projects.
 Here are a few:

-- Introducing some sensible defaults to a fiew MSBuild properties that are not being pre-initialized by the MSBuild.SDK.
+- Introducing sensible defaults to MSBuild properties that are not being pre-initialized by the MSBuild.SDK.
 For details, check [VDimensions.MSBuild.Sdk.Defaults](src/Defaults/readme.md)

 - Improved multi-targeting support